 Leave the Air Conditioning or Heat On in Your House All Day

 One of the greatest myths is that you can save money by leaving your HVAC system operating all day.
 Conventional thinking suggests that the amount of energy required to take a room from the outside temperature to a desired temperature is greater than the amount of energy required to maintain it during the day.
 In truth, no cost savings exist.
-Leaving the HVAC system off when you are out of the house can reduce your energy expenses if you are gone for any length of time.
-Instead, save money on home energy costs by keeping up with regular HVAC system maintenance.
+Leaving the hvac system off when you are out of the house can reduce your energy expenses if you are gone for any length of time.
+Instead, save money on home energy costs by keeping up with regular HVAC system maintenance and getting that air conditioning repair service you need.

 Use a Fan In an Empty Room